adityakaushik01/Aditya-Portfolio/README.md

 Social Media Integration: Link your social media profiles to provide easy access to your professional networks.

-You can check the portfolio here - <a href="https://adityakaushik01.github.io/Aditya-Portfolio/">Live Code!</a>
+You can check the portfolio here - <a href="https://adityakaushik01.github.io/Aditya-Portfolio/" target="_blank">Live Code!</a>